TCotton/Wordpress-plugin-Affiliate-Hoover/readme.txt

 == Description ==

-Affiliate Hoover allows the website owner to upload and parse feeds supplied by affiliate marketing companies.
+Affiliate Hoover allows the website owner to upload and parse CSV feeds supplied by affiliate marketing companies.

 Feed items are turned into posts, with the ability to add categories, tags, specify whether comments and trackbacks are allowed; and to filter items based on individual keywords.